LazerLight/Device/README.md

 # CSV Assignment

-A simple sample web app on reading and manipulating a CSV file.
+A simple sample backend for a web app that reads and manipulates a CSV file.